SPIDER: Fuzzing for Stateful Performance Issues in the ONOS Software-Defined Network Controller: Solution Overview

 \item {\em Granularity of system-under-test:} At one end, we can consider a monolithic view of the entire system, but this is also the least scalable.
 Alternatively, we can analyze individual classes, but we may miss out on vulnerabilities triggered by inter-class dependencies.

 \end{itemize}

-A simple workflow is to use \blackbox SDN fuzzers (e.g.,~\cite{delta}) to generate OpenFlow message inputs to the SDN controller and check if some message(s) cause performance issues.
-However, given the large input space, this approach does not work well and most inputs are not relevant for \stateful scenarios.
-Consider Figure~\ref{fig:castor}; the function \texttt{add} is called if and only if an OpenFlow message is received by the SDN controller and the packet contains an ARP payload with the operation code \texttt{0x1} or \texttt{0x2} (Lines~\ref{fig:castor:payload}--\ref{fig:castor:check}).
-Indeed, we tried using the Delta~\cite{delta} SDN fuzzer to randomly sample ten thousand OpenFlow messages.
+A strawman workflow is to use \blackbox SDN fuzzers like Delta~\cite{delta} to generate OpenFlow message inputs to ONOS and check if some message(s) cause performance issues.
+However, given the large input space, this approach does not work well, and most inputs are not relevant for \stateful scenarios.
+Consider Figure~\ref{fig:castor}; the function \texttt{add} is called if and only if an OpenFlow message is received by ONOS and the packet contains an ARP payload with the operation code \texttt{0x1} or \texttt{0x2} (Lines~\ref{fig:castor:payload}--\ref{fig:castor:check}).
+Indeed, we tried using Delta to randomly sample ten thousand OpenFlow messages.
 Of these, Delta produced 1140 OpenFlow messages with ARP payloads.
 Only 13/1140 packets trigger the \texttt{add} method and increase the size of \texttt{addressMap}.
 To increase the execution cost of the \texttt{ARPService}, the fuzzer needs to generate more than 900 OpenFlow messages with valid ARP payloads.

 \myparagraph{Design choice 1: Performance-oriented grey-box fuzzing.} \SPIsShort require us to generate a sequence of relevant messages.
 The search space of individual messages alone is large, and considering a sequence further increases the search space.
 Thus, black-box fuzzers are not directly applicable.
-Grey-box performance fuzzers, such as SlowFuzz~\cite{slowfuzz} or PerfFuzz~\cite{perffuzz} are a more promising starting point to tame large search spaces by evolving inputs via feedback from program executions.
-However, the complexity and semantics of SDN controllers pose key challenges that we need to tackle.
+Grey-box performance fuzzers, such as SlowFuzz~\cite{slowfuzz} or PerfFuzz~\cite{perffuzz}, are a more promising starting point to tame large search spaces by evolving inputs via feedback from program executions.
+However, the complexity and semantics of ONOS pose key challenges that we need to tackle.